karmaniverous/blog/_posts/2022-12-29-nextjs-template.md

 | Environment |   No    | `.env.test`       |
 | Environment |   Yes   | `.env.test.local` |

-The first two are application-wide, but I should be able to create as many versions of the last two as I have environments and load them appropriately on deployment.
+The first two are application-wide, but I should be able to create as many versions of the last two as I have environments, and load them appropriately on deployment.

 Non-secret files generally get pushed to the code repository, whereas secret files are preserved locally and their contents encoded into each environment's build pipeline.